 No generation of parents in history has previously raised children with unfettered daily access to such a vast ungoverned resource, where children can connect remotely with complete strangers and encounter extreme views.
 Online, we can all find it difficult to work out what is objective truth and what is someone’s subjective opinion based on their individual experiences.

-If your child is visiting sites that offer them unrealistic or troubling ideas about themselves and their relationships, you can remove access either by parental controls, or by changing your wifi router settings.
+If your child is visiting sites that offer them unrealistic or troubling ideas about themselves, their bodies and their relationships, you can remove access either by parental controls, or by changing your wifi router settings.

 You may find yourself at school discussing your child’s gender identity and their aspirations for transition.
 This is one of those situations where you may have to actively advocate for your child to ensure that their best interests are served.
 A school will want to support you in raising your child but they may have ideas that do not accord with your own sense of what’s right for your family.

 The TES (Times Educational Supplement) ran an article reviewing the available schools’ transgender guidance.
 The Transgender Trend guidance was deemed to provide the most comprehensive safeguarding advice for all pupils.

 Good sources of information for approaching schools can be found through: